testdouble/test_data/README.md

 As a result, there is no one-size-fits-all approach.
 Straightforward behavior that can be invoked with a clear, concise test has no reason to be coupled to a shared source of test data.
-Subtle behavior that requires lots of carefully-arranged data would see its tests grow unwieldy without something to help populate that data.
+Meanwhile, tests of more complex behaviors that require lots of carefully-arranged data might be unmaintainable without a shared source of test data to lean on.
 So both kinds of test clearly have their place.

 But this is a pretty nuanced discussion that can be hard to keep in mind when under deadline pressure or on a large team where building consensus around norms is challenging.
 As a result, leaving the decision of which type of test to write to spur-of-the-moment judgment is likely to result in inconsistent test design.
-Instead, you might consider separating these two categories into separate test types or suites.
+Instead, you might consider separating these two categories into separate test types or suites, with simple heuristics to determine which types of code demand which type of test.

 For example, it would be completely reasonable to load this gem's test data for integration tests, but not for basic tests of models, like so: